Tellusant/docs/articles-posts/hypothesis-validation.md

 This framework aligns closely with how scientists and analysts actually reason under uncertainty: weighing evidence, revising expectations, and comparing competing explanations quantitatively.

->The word Bayesian may be ill chosen because it may leads thinking astray.
+>The word Bayesian may be ill chosen because it may leads thougths astray (complicated).
 However, the basic idea of adapting beliefs as new evidence arrives is powerful.
-In the end, one can get to proof in a laymans sense.
+In the end, one can get to proof in a layperson's sense.
 >
 ## Confirmation Theory